 When you want to knit a simple blanket that’s 48″ wide this tool calculates how many stitches you need to cast on.
 You can even calculate a new cast on for pattern if you want to change the loom gauge or yarn.

 The Row Count Calculator tells you how many rows you will need to complete your project.

 Knowing your row count helps when knitting blankets in panels, stripes or for those of us who race to fit a specific number of rows into one episode while Knitflixing.
 This one a must for planning your temperature blanket so you don’t end up with a 12 foot blanket at the end of the year!

 Project Yardage / # of Skeins Calculator

-This is one of the most asked questions I get!
 How much yarn will I need to make a ________?
-This is also one the most difficult to figure out because there are so many pieces of the puzzle.
-I’ve simplified it down as much as I could, but there’s still a lot of information about your project you need to provide.
+It’s the most asked question I hear.
+It’s also challenging to figure out because there are so many pieces of the puzzle.
+I’ve simplified it, but there’s still a lot of information about your project you need to provide.

-You’ll need to take some extra thoughts into considerations if your project is not a square or rectangle.
+Put some extra thought into consideration if your project is not a square or rectangle.
 For a triangle, like a shawl, use the full length and full width measurement from your pattern but divide the yardage calculation in half.

 NOTE: This is NOT an exact calculation.
-This calculator is designed to give a ballpark estimate.
+This calculator gives a ballpark estimate.
 It will be close, but it can’t be perfect.
 If your blanket uses multiple stitch patterns, like garter and stockinette, it will be less accurate since each stitch pattern uses a different amount of yarn.
 Also as your tension varies throughout a project you many use more or less yarn overall.